-Active in the community, Mayme also serves on the Junior Board of Side by Side, on the Executive Committee of the Collegiate School Alumni Board, on the University of Richmond Law School Advisory Board and on the University of Virginia Reunions Committee.
-She is also committed to pro bono legal work and serves as the Co-Chair of the Central Virginia Legal Aid Society Pro Bono Hotline.
+Active in the LGBTQ community more broadly, Mayme also serves on the Junior Board of Side by Side and is deeply committed to supporting LGBTQ+ youth.
+In addition, she is the President of the Collegiate School Alumni Board and a member of the Collegiate Board of Trustees and also serves on the University of Richmond Law School Advisory Board.
+She is committed to pro bono legal work and serves as the Co-Chair of the Central Virginia Legal Aid Society Pro Bono Hotline.

 Mayme earned her JD from the University of Richmond School of Law and her BA in Spanish from the University of Virginia.